neubertm/TDD_framework/README.md

 14. Add precise configuration of showed tables.
 For summary test.

 ## Known problems
 1. In summary test cant be terminate test before its finished.

+## Known bugs
+1. Code coverage result comprises STL header files.
+2. Code coverage result is refreshed in one direction only.
+Adding new unit test improves the result, deleting it has now effect.
+Result increases again after testpackage restart.

 ### Windows issues
 1. Windows(cmd) terminal windows could be sensitive to mouse action.
 Inserting content cause freezing but confirming(pressing enter) terminate test.